Matter Of Balance Class

-A Matter of Balance is designed for those who have concerns about falling.
-Sessions will help you view falls as controllable, make lifestyle changes to reduce falls and increase strength and balance with exercise.
+A Matter of Balance is one of our healthy aging programs designed for those who have fallen or who have a fear of falling.
+Taking a Matter of Balance class will not only help you view falls as controllable, make lifestyle changes to reduce falls, but will also increase your strength and balance and be more empowered when it comes to falls.

 - Set goals for increasing activity